Prompt Engineering Guide

 2. Plan-and-Solve (PS) Prompting: Introduces a planning phase before problem-solving, reducing errors in reasoning steps.

-3. Program-of-Thoughts (PoT) Prompting: Separates reasoning from computation, enabling models to express solutions as executable code for better accuracy.
+3. Program of Thoughts Prompting: Separates reasoning from computation, enabling models to express solutions as executable code for better accuracy.

-4. Faithful Chain-of-Thought (CoT): Ensures the reasoning chain directly leads to the final answer, increasing trust and clarity.
+4. Faithful Chain-of-Thought Reasoning: Ensures the reasoning chain directly leads to the final answer, increasing trust and clarity.

 6. Tree of Thoughts (ToT) Prompting: Allows exploration of multiple reasoning paths, enabling backtracking and more flexible problem-solving.